 STATUS On January 10, 2024, City Council approved a cooperative purchasing agreement for electronic intelligent parking technology which has been executed as of February 2024.
-The procurement of 500 meters has been completed and the implementation schedule is in progress to be completed August 2024.
+The procurement of 500 meters has been completed, the implementation and installation will be completed in summer 2024.